a-shine/pm-for-startups/deck.md

 Notes:

 - If you are working in medical technology, scope takes precedence over time and cost
-- However as a startup, time is often the limiting factor
+- However as a startup, time is often a limiting factor
+  - Lots of ideas for scope but not enough time or resources to implement them
+  - So the challenge is about prioritizing what is in and out of scope
+  - startups have the luxury of being able to pivot, so they can change scope/objectives (nothing is set in stone!)

 ---